Pylons/pyramid/docs/tutorials/wiki/design.rst

 Security
 --------

+We'll eventually be adding security to our application.
+The components we'll use to do this are below.

 - USERS, a dictionary mapping users names to their corresponding passwords.

 - GROUPS, a dictionary mapping user names to a list of groups they belong to.

 - *groupfinder*, an *authorization callback* that looks up USERS and GROUPS.
 It will be provided in a new *security.py* file.

 - An :term:`ACL` is attached to the root resource.
 Each row below details an :term:`ACE`: